alabamenhu/Fluent/README.md

     - Fixed a bug in inline block text
     - Fixed major bugs in variable references and term references
     - Corrected term attribute usage, particularly evident in selectors
+    - Moved the CLDR Plural logic into a separate module (Intl::CLDR) where it is better suited.
     - Added an experimental feature Variable Term References which is not currently part of the standard to demonstrate proof of concept
   - 0.6 “Blackjack”
     - First reasonably usable version (missing NUMBER/DATE functions)